tfpgh/runup/README.md

 # runup
-A simple Linux CLI to automatically run your programs on system startup
+A simple Linux CLI to automatically run your programs on startup